Our Leadership Team and Church Staff

 Our Senior Minister is Richard Hagan.
-He is married to Corinne and they have four young children.
-Richard has a long connection with mid-Kent.
+He is married to Corinne and they have four children.
+Richard has a long connection with Kent.
 He grew up on the Isle of Sheppey and went to school in Sittingbourne and later The King’s School, Canterbury for the sixth form.
 It was there, aged 16, that he heard the gospel and turned to Christ.
 Richard studied law at Oxford University, and then worked in Sydney and then Oxford amongst students, internationals and teenagers.
 He then went to Oak Hill College to study for a degree in theology before serving for four years as Assistant Minister at Christ Church, Westbourne in Bournemouth.
 In his spare time he has recently completed a Master's degree in historical theology with Westminster Theological Seminary.
 He has a passion to see God glorified as people discover Jesus and follow him.
 In his spare time he enjoys jazz piano, painting and military history.

 Elder and Assistant Minister